 Leading insurers are investing in emerging digital technologies to achieve strategic business objectives.
 These organizations can begin to generate value as they modernize their data architecture with the ability to integrate real-time data from multiple sources to accelerate a shift towards fully automated continuous underwriting and a new wave of personalized offerings.

 Future business models:

 Keeping pace with consumers' needs or the advances of leading competitors will be fundamental.
 Leading insurers will likely look to review and transform business models and organizational cultures to improve processes, product development, and portfolio management in different ways.
 In the years ahead, we expect business models to fall into four main categories:

 Organizations that develop new partnerships across the wealth, health, and some non-traditional sectors to meet an integrated set of end-to-end customer needs.
 These use a wider array of channels and marketplaces for flexible, fast, convenient service, especially to new entrants and less affluent consumers.

 Organizations that will speed through product innovation and improve pricing flexibility with high-quality data and powerful data architectures, leading to high-end, autonomous experiences.

-The key to connecting with today’s buyers is simplicity.
-Those who successfully embed simplicity in product design, educational materials and marketing DNA will consequently drive those same principles across the front and back-office processes, creating nimble and dynamic organizations who can respond rapidly to change.
+The key to connecting with today's buyers is simplicity.
+Those who successfully embed simplicity in product design, educational materials, and marketing DNA will consequently drive those same principles across the front and back-office processes, creating nimble and dynamic organizations that can respond rapidly to change.

 Driving more efficient and effective service lines, these players will look to review and remove capital-intensive and non-core, suboptimal lines of business, redeploying capital in more sustainable, higher-growth core business segments.
 These organizations intend to acquire asset managers and asset management capabilities in varied asset classes to supplement in-house capabilities in driving scale and asset class diversification.